 The current zoning code offers no clear path for approving long-term siting of outdoor shelters, such as the Kenton Woman's Village, Dignity Village, and Right 2 Dream Two.
 Some existing shelters have been given temporary lawful status through an emergency declaration, or through other project-specific Council actions.
-The proposal establishes a clearer and more certain path for retention and longer-term approval of outdoor shelters by amending Titles 15 and 33 of the City Code.
+Code amendments provide for quick approval temporary shelters and allow longer term occupancy of smaller shelters in certain zones.
+Clearer and more certain paths for retention and longer-term approval of outdoor shelters are in amended Titles 15 and 33 of the City Code.
 The new outdoor shelter use would join mass shelters and short term shelters (renamed from short term housing) in the Community Service use category.